 When the sun sets it doesn’t mean that you need to stop taking photographs.
-The Night Time Experience is designed for photographers who understand the fundamentals of exposure and now want to explore creativity in a different way.
+The Night Photography experience is designed for photographers who understand the fundamentals of exposure and now want to explore creativity in a different way.

 The workshop is very much reliant on the dry weather as we will usually be working with long exposures and some aspects, such as star trails, require a cloudless evening so whilst the agenda for the session isn’t fixed, the techniques you will learn can be applied to many other forms of low light photography.